 - Word accessible version (DOCX, 1.5 MB)

 An assessment of the Victorian water sector’s emergency capacity was undertaken in 2020.
 As part of this assessment, future capability to respond to emergencies under climate change was considered.
 Results from this assessment will inform future training and capability priorities and initiatives in the water sector going forward.

 A methodology was developed in 2019 to identify critical interdependencies between the water sector and other service sectors, determine how important the interdependency is, and prioritise actions to reduce risk.
 This methodology was supplemented by a water sector case study to highlight how the methodology can be used.
-These documents were presented to Victoria’s Water Sector Resilience Network for application within individual water corporations.
+These documents were presented to Victoria’s Water Sector Resilience Network in 2020 for application within individual water corporations.

 A guidance note was prepared in 2019 and distributed to the Victorian water sector to assist board members and executives of water sector organisations in understanding the scope of their responsibilities in relation to climate change.

-A report was completed in 2020 outlining the science of blue green algae, how blue green algae responds to non-climate and climate stressors as well as best practice prevention, control and mitigation options to minimise their impacts.
+A report was completed in 2020 outlining the latest science on blue green algae, how blue green algae responds to non-climate and climate stressors, and best practice prevention, control, and mitigation options to minimise the impact of blooms.

-In collaboration with the water sector, the scope of the guidelines has been finalised to make sure they are valuable to people responsible for planning and managing our sewerage systems.
-Drafting of the guidelines will commence in 2021.
+In collaboration with key water sector stakeholders the scope of the guidelines has now been finalised, and the guidelines will be developed and finalised in 2021.

 Water Sector Climate Change Adaptation Action Plan (2021-2026)